Launched in August 1973, the V8 powered MGB combined the

 Specification: Servo assisted brakes (discs at

-the front and drums at the back), distinctive Dunlop composite light alloy/steel
+the front and drums at the back), distinctive Dunlop composite wheels (light alloy

-wheels, tinted glass, reclining seats covered in fine cord, two speed wipers and
+centres and steel rims), tinted glass, reclining seats covered in fine cord, two

-existing: Estimated at around 2,100 with many exported years to Australia
+of cars still existing: Estimated at around 2,100 with many exported years

-and New Zealand over the years.
-So the estimated UK stock is around 1,825 cars.
+to Australia and New Zealand over the years.
+So the estimated UK stock is around

 See our price guide.
 Price guide